Our philosophy is 'Keep it simple. No compromise on quality.'

 Fine food and wine are at the heart of Bridge House life.
 Blessed with some of Britain's finest farmers, growers & fisherman on our doorstep, our hotel restaurant has an enviable reputation for locally sourced, home-grown food served in a wonderful choice of dining areas including al fresco.
 Our cooking style is fresh, modern-British.
 Our wine list is eclectic.

-Naturally, with a little notice virtually all dietary needs can be catered for.
-Especially for those who need the assurance that their food is gluten free or vegetarian.
-Child friendly menus are also available.
+With a little notice, virtually all dietary needs can be catered for.
+Especially for those who need the assurance that their food is gluten friendly or vegetarian.
+Child-friendly menus are also available.

 Take a peek through the kitchen window on the way to the restaurant.
-Our restaurant is beautifully chic, relaxed and with a lively atmosphere.
+Our Georgian panelled restaurant is beautifully chic, relaxed and with a lively atmosphere.

 The hotel takes great pride in creating fine dining menus for wedding receptions and celebrations such as christenings, birthdays, anniversaries, shoots and private parties.